AND Operator

 echo ( $logged && $has_access )? "yes" : "No";

-Here are multiple conditions example using “&&” opreator.
+Here is another example for multiple conditions using “&&” operator.

 $givens = [